solo-io/workshops/istio-day2/1-understand-istio/03-observability.md

 One section of the graph is empty still, though.
 That's the "Envoy information" section with subsections of "XDS Active Connection" or "XDS Requests Size".
 Those signals come directly from data planes connecting to the control plane.
 Let's enable scraping for the data planes.

-## Scraping the Istio service mesh: Data Plane
+## Scraping the Istio service mesh: data plane

 If we go check a different dashboard like "Istio Service Dashboard", we will see it's empty as there aren't any rules set up to scrape the data plane yet.